-This BLOG On Waiting Period After Bankruptcy And Foreclosure Start Date On Mortgages Was UPDATED And PUBLISHED On June 6th, 2020
+This article is about Waiting Period After Bankruptcy And Foreclosure Start Date On Mortgages

 - Chapter 7 Bankruptcy is normally for consumers who have little to no assets and with little to no income where the bankruptcy courts will normally discharge most debts except for certain debts such as income taxes, government back debts such as student loans, and child support payments